 I have teamed up with mapmaker extraordinaire Sam van der Weerden (visit his website) to explain what happened with images and words.
 Our book is titled Can’t Get There from Here: New Zealand Passenger Rail since 1920 and Otago University Press have done a sterling job on editing and design.
-The book hit New Zealand bookshelves in December 2021: you can buy it from any good local bookshop or order a copy here.
+The book hit New Zealand bookshelves in December 2021: you can buy it from any good local bookshop or order a copy here directly from the distributor.

 New Zealand’s railway network was a common carrier in 1920.
 It carried all passengers and goods offering.
 The problem was, on most rural lines, trains were slow “mixed” services: they carried passengers and goods together, with lengthy shunting at stations along the way.
 The rise of the motorcar meant that rail retreated from the countryside.
 But this did not need to mean the demise of most of the network: during the 1940s, the intercity and long-distance network reached its maximum extent.
 Buller, Gisborne, and Marlborough, for so long isolated from the nation, now enjoyed rail connections to major cities.